Themis

 Combining Modules

-Create a second file called bye.js
+Create a second file called bye.js with the following contents:

 const { gql } = require('themis-graphql');